 Ready to take your knit and purl to another level?
 If so, then you’re ready to learn the seed stitch.

 This beautiful headband is a great beginner knitter project.
 It has a single row repeat that is simple and easy to do.
 Just remember to keep your tension tight between stitches to prevent gaps between stitches.

 Give it a shot.
 You can do it!

 Another way to keep your patterns interesting is by choosing fun yarn.
 This chunky knit cowl pattern is a great example.

-Knit on straight needles, it is so easy to do.
+Knit on straight needles, it's so easy to do.

-Make it bigger or smaller, in funky or subdued colors.
+Make it bigger or smaller, in single or variegated colors.
 Just make it absolutely you!

 Looking for a bigger knitting project?
 Then try this beautiful chunky blanket from Fifty Four Ten Studios.
 This blanket is the perfect knitting pattern for beginners.

 With a simple knit three, purl three (K3, P3) stitch pattern, it makes for an effortless knit.
 And with six (6!) blanket sizes and yarn quantities included in the pattern, there’s no guesswork.
 I love it!